Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 - “I could go to another lane.
 I could start a fight.
 Of course, I could catch up on the gossip about the celebrities in the magazines.
 Or, I could leave…”

-The more choices you discuss, the better.
+The more choices you talk about, the better.
 It helps drive home that you do not see choices when you are a victim.
 All we can think about is complaining that others need to change.

 Emotions Are Your Signal

-This is optional, but can be very helpful, because it provides a way to identify when you are entering, or may already be in, the Left Circle.
+This is optional but very helpful because it provides a way to identify when you are entering or may already be in the Left Circle.
 You can learn the information behind these statements in the third section of course 6 (Engage Excellence Using Freedom and Self-governance), but it will make sense to you here.

 I will say…

-If there is time and the discussion has been good, I will provide them my experience of asking myself the question “Am I making this about ME right now?”
+If there is time and the discussion has been good, I will provide them with my experience of asking myself, “Am I making this about ME right now?”

-- “A friend of mine, Tim Dunn, says, ‘Your emotions are like the warning lights on the dashboard of your car.
-They are telling you something needs to be checked, so don’t ignore them.’
-That is extremely true in these situations.
+- “A friend of mine says, ‘Your emotions are like the warning lights on your car's dashboard.
+They tell you something needs to be checked, so don’t ignore them.’
+That is exceptionally true in these situations.
 When you notice those negative emotions, you need to stop and open the hood of your mind to recognize you need to get into reality that you have a choice – YOU ARE NOT A VICTIM HERE!

 - “As Victor Frankl in his book Man’s Search for Meaning tells us – no matter how bad your circumstances, you are the sole controller of your mind.
-How you think about this situation will make you a Victim, living in the Left Circle or help you choose another way of living that is better.”
+How you think about this situation will make you a Victim, living in the Left Circle, or help you choose a better way of living.”

 Have them guess about the Right Circle